Oregon Youth Corrections Education Program Partners With ManagedMethods To Provide Safe & Secure Education Continuity To Troubled Students

 — Eden Nelson, Lead Systems Administrator and Developer

 For ManagedMethods’ solutions team, this was a new and different way of thinking about how the platform might be used.
-When Nelson started his 30-day free trial, he worked with them to get aligned on what he needed to do so they could help him get it properly configured.
+When Nelson started his 30-day free audit, he worked with them to get aligned on what he needed to do so they could help him get it properly configured.

 “I spent about 15 to 20 hours initially working with the customer support team at ManagedMethods to get the platform configured and tested.
 I spent a lot of this time testing the product, our policy configurations, and managing a staged rollout,” Nelson explains.
 “We had to be this meticulous in the beginning because we’re in an environment where it absolutely has to work without fail before I could allow our students access to Google tools.
 On top of having a platform that actually works and is reliable, the team is also a joy to work with.
 They’re very organized and responsive.
 They were also open to learning more to understand our unique needs.”